TheZedxD/HyprRice/README.md

 ## Notes

-The install script installs all required packages including a polkit agent, notification daemon, and NetworkManager.
+The install script installs all required packages including a polkit agent, notification daemon, NetworkManager, and the `greetd` login manager.

 ## Waybar Actions